by Dr. Laura Paris and Dr. Anita Sadaty

 - If your DHEA-S levels are elevated but serum testosterone is not, this may be adrenal PCOS.

-You may want to know what herbs or supplements you can take for each PCOS type.
-We can assist you with this in the PCOS Solution program or in individual appointments.
-However herbs and supplements alone, just like prescription medications, may mask symptoms of PCOS, but they will not fix the root causes and reverse it for good.
+You may want to know what herbs or supplements you can take for each PCOS driver.
+These can help, however herbs and supplements alone, just like prescription medications, may mask symptoms of PCOS, but they will not fix the root causes and reverse it for good.

-Every single one of them requires “lifestyle medicine,” which consists of targeted adjustments in your eating, sleeping, movement, and other daily routines.
+Every single driver requires “lifestyle medicine,” which consists of targeted adjustments in your eating, sleeping, movement, and other daily routines.

-Now that you understand more about the underlying causes of PCOS, it is time to fix them!
-If you want to avoid medications and learn how to reverse the drivers that cause PCOS, check out the PCOS Solution program to find out more about how to improve and even cure your PCOS.
-This 6-week experiential program addresses all of these underlying causes of PCOS.
+Now that you understand more about the underlying drivers of PCOS, it is time to fix them!
+If you want to avoid medications and reverse your PCOS symptoms and lab markers, as well as improve your health for the long term, check out our PCOS Solution program.
+This 6-week experiential program walks you through how to heal all five drivers of PCOS and gives you the lowdown on the supplements that are right for your particular manifestation of PCOS.
 Learn how to take control of your hormone health without the use of harsh drugs that only mask your symptoms.
 Fix your PCOS today!